The community1 or Council can make a request to the Mayor to hold an Electors’ Special Meeting.

 Voting at an Electors’ Special Meeting is by a simple show of hands.
 You will be asked to raise your hand if you are ‘for’ a motion being passed, or if you are ‘against’ a motion being passed.

-When you registered to vote, you will have received an Electors wristband and a voting placard with the City’s logo on it.
-You must show both clearly when you raise your hand to vote.
+When you register your attendance, you will receive a voting placard with the City’s logo on it and the date of the meeting.
+You must show this card clearly when you raise your hand to vote.

-City staff will count all votes (or raised hands) when the vote is called, so please ensure you keep your hand raised until your vote has been counted.
+City staff will count all votes when the vote is called, so please ensure you keep your hand raised until your vote has been counted.

 You do not have to vote on any motion if you do not wish to do so.